yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 forum = 0
 +++

-*What a month!* GOAT releases, yuzu ventures into new platforms, we get a taste of Project Gaia, full Amiibo support, more Project Y.F.C., and a lot more!
+*What a month!* GOAT releases, yuzu ventures onto new platforms, we get a taste of Project Gaia, full Amiibo support, further Project Y.F.C., and a lot more!
 Put on your safety belt and start playing some [eurobeat](https://youtu.be/8B4guKLlbVU), this will be a long ride.

 <!--more-->

 ## The Legend of Zelda: Tears of the VRAM

-Six years, and the wait was worth it.
+Six years and the wait was worth it.
-No pay to win mechanics, no soul draining microtransactions, no apology letter ready since release, [just game, just good game](https://youtu.be/i1qnIBLNOG0?t=16).
+No pay to win mechanics, no soul-draining microtransactions, no apology letter published after release.
+[Just game, just good game](https://youtu.be/i1qnIBLNOG0?t=16).

 {{< imgs
 	"./totk1.png| Runs on a 2015 tablet.
 (The Legend of Zelda: Tears of the Kingdom)"